Preparing W-2s? Don’t Forget Fringe Benefits

 By Sarah Rugger

 As the weather takes on a wintry feel here in Minnesota, we’re forced to accept what we’ve been denying for weeks: the end of the year is near.
-For business owners, this means it’s time to think about several tax-related to-dos, including W-2s.
+For employers, this means it’s time to think about several tax-related to-dos, including W-2s.

 If the preparation of W-2s is on your task list, here’s a tip: don’t forget to include fringe benefits!
 Leaving these off your employees’ W-2s could not only lead to personal tax return amendments but could also put you and your employees at risk for tax penalties.